Oil in Mongolia

 The MRPAM is the government agency overseeing the implementation of the Petroleum Law of Mongolia and relevant regulations.

-Sources: Mineral Resources and Petroleum Authority of Mongolia, Mongolia Extractive Industries Transparency Initiative, Ministry of Mining and Heavy Industry of Mongolia, Mongol Refinery State-Owned LLC.
+Sources: Mineral Resources and Petroleum Authority of Mongolia, Mongolia Extractive Industries Transparency Initiative, Ministry of Industry and Mineral Resources of Mongolia, Mongol Refinery State-Owned LLC.